A New Opera by Grammy Award-Winner Rhiannon Giddens Taps into a Largely Untold Story of Charleston and the American South

-The opera (yet to be named) will have its world premiere during the 2020 Festival (May 22 – June 7), where it will reopen the College of Charleston Sottile Theatre following its renovation.
+The opera, Omar, will have its world premiere during the 2020 Festival (May 22 – June 7), where it will reopen the College of Charleston Sottile Theatre following its renovation.

 Stay up-to-date with all details regarding this production by signing up to receive our eNewsletters.

 Composed by Rhiannon Giddens

 Featuring Jamez McCorkle as Omar Ibn Said and Daniel Okulitch as the Master